 Yes.

-We have regulators (Aqualung) and some BCD spare parts (Aqualung) on board.
+We have compensated regulators from Beuchat and some BCD spare parts (Beuchat) on board.
 If we can repair some of our guests’ equipment, we will do it.

 We have yoke-valve tanks.
 If you have a DIN regulator, please bring your own adaptor, or you can dive with one of our regulators.